svmiller/svmiller.github.io/_posts/2017-07-13-set-up-google-scholar-to-find-class-readings.md

 > I'm a senior here and I've never seen or had a professor use the library website before, so I've done literally none of the readings, and again several of my classmates haven't either.
 The midterm is in four days, correct?
 I'll try to get them all done by then, otherwise I might have to withdraw or something.

 Oof.
 So, yeah.
-Apparently students at my institution are not learning how to do this.
+Apparently a large number of students in my major at my institution are not learning how to do this.
 Thus, here's a guide on how to use [Google Scholar](https://scholar.google.com/) to speak to your library and retrieve journal articles for you with the easy-to-use interface that led us to fall in love with Google in the first place.

 ## Set Up Google Scholar